sammich/PegaStudioPro/README.md

 ## What is it?

-It’s a large collection of Developer Experience/Quality of Life modifications to Dev Studio.
-It was built and used on a real client project.
+*Pega Studio Pro* is collection of over 100 developer experience/Quality of Life modifications to Dev Studio.
+It was built and used on a client project, and has continued development beyond it.

-For super-detailed overview of (almost) every change, see [this Miro board](https://miro.com/app/board/uXjVNWQE6xU=/?share_link_id=474308154811).
+For detailed overview of (almost) every change, see [this Miro board](https://miro.com/app/board/uXjVNWQE6xU=/?share_link_id=474308154811).

 ## Why did you make this component?